nikoincc/PLC_Mixing_system/README.md

 When the pumps are switched off, the mixing phase starts and lasts for 15 seconds in this case.
 In case of an emergency stop, add a Normal open contact "STOP" between the timer and the mixer, if this is done before the timer, in case of a stop the unit will run until the end of the timer.

+When you will drag/drop timer TIA Portal will ask you to create DataBase for timer, click yes we want theat.

 ![10](https://user-images.githubusercontent.com/118219943/219059734-5196352b-0e11-43e9-bba2-d7692e2eab8e.PNG)